Recently Visited Pages

 Students who are successful in this course will receive a certificate of completion from St. Charles Community College (SCC) and be eligible to apply for national certification (either the PTCB or ExCPT).
 SCC does not offer these certification exams on campus or as part of the pharmacy technician curriculum.
 Students interested in learning more about these certifications can contact the Pharmacy Technician Certification Board by calling 1-800-363-8012 or going to https://www.ptcb.org/.

 Registration is done in the Nursing & Allied Health Office (#1 Academy Place, Dardenne Prairie, MO 63368).
-Office hours are from 8 a.m.-4 p.m.
-Monday-Friday.
-Hours may vary, please call to confirm.
+Summer office hours are from 8 a.m.-4 p.m.
+Monday-Thursday.
+Friday hours vary, please call to confirm.

 Please bring the following when you come in to register –